openstack/octavia/doc/source/design/version0.5/component-design.rst

 **Notes:**

-* Each octavia VM will generally need its own dedicated LB network IP address, both so that we don't accidentally bind to any IP:port the user wants to use for loadbalancing services, and so that an octavia VM that is not yet in use by any loadbalancer service can still communicate on the network and receive commands from its controller.
-Whether this IP address exists on the same subnet as the loadbalancer services it hosts is immaterial, so long as front-end and back-end interfaces can be plumbed after a VM is launched.
+* Each amphora will generally need its own dedicated LB network IP address, both so that we don't accidentally bind to any IP:port the user wants to use for loadbalancing services, and so that an amphora that is not yet in use by any loadbalancer service can still communicate on the network and receive commands from its controller.
+Whether this IP address exists on the same subnet as the loadbalancer services it hosts is immaterial, so long as front-end and back-end interfaces can be plumbed after an amphora is launched.

-* Since octavia VMs speak to controllers in a "trusted" way, it's important to ensure that users do not have command-line access to the octavia VMs.
-In other words, the octavia VMs should be a black box from the users' perspective.
+* Since amphorae speak to controllers in a "trusted" way, it's important to ensure that users do not have command-line access to the amphorae.
+In other words, the amphorae should be a black box from the users' perspective.

-* Octavia VMs will be powered using haproxy 1.5 initially.
+* Amphorae will be powered using haproxy 1.5 initially.
 We may decide to use other software (especially for TLS termination) later on.

-* The "glue scripts" which communicate with the controller should be as lightweight as possible: Intelligence about how to put together an haproxy config, for example, should not live on the octavia VM.
-Rather, the octavia VM should perform simple syntax checks, start / restart haproxy if the checks pass, and report success/failure of the haproxy restart.
+* The "glue scripts" which communicate with the controller should be as lightweight as possible: Intelligence about how to put together an haproxy config, for example, should not live on the amphora.
+Rather, the amphora should perform simple syntax checks, start / restart haproxy if the checks pass, and report success/failure of the haproxy restart.

-* With few exceptions, most of the API commands the octavia VM will ever do should be safely handled synchronously (ie. nothing should take longer than a second or two to complete).
+* With few exceptions, most of the API commands the amphora will ever do should be safely handled synchronously (ie. nothing should take longer than a second or two to complete).

-* Connection logs, and other things anticipated to generate a potential large amount of data should be communicated by the octavia VM directly to which ever service is going to consume that data. (for example, if logs are being shunted off to swift on a nightly basis, the octavia VM should handle this directly and not go through the controller.)
+* Connection logs, and other things anticipated to generate a potential large amount of data should be communicated by the amphora directly to which ever service is going to consume that data. (for example, if logs are being shunted off to swift on a nightly basis, the amphora should handle this directly and not go through the controller.)